 - a.
-All employees, after three months continuous service, and their eligible dependents are eligible for hospitalization and major medical benefits under a policy which is currently in effect between the County and the Connecticut General Life Insurance Company.
+All employees, after three months continuous service, and their eligible dependents are eligible for hospitalization and major medical benefits under a plan which is currently in effect.
 The employees and their dependents will have the premium paid by the Employer. - b.
-In the event the content of said policy is in any way changed through negotiations by the County and one of its unions (other than through unilateral implementation after impasse or through interest arbitration) notification of such change will be given to the union right away and any such change will be incorporated into this Agreement.
-However, upon request of either party within thirty (30) days after said notification this Agreement will be reopened on the subject of wages and health care.
-If reopener negotiations reach impasse, the Board waives any right it may have to unilaterally implement its last offer. - c.
-Finally, the Board within ten (10) days of signing this Agreement will notify the County in writing that it is seeking no changes in the contents of said policy. - Section 2: The employer, subject to the provisions of the Public Employees Retirement System, shall pay current hospital and major medical premiums under the aforesaid policy for employees (and their dependents) who retire after January 1, 1977 with twenty years of service, or are separated from County service on a disability pension.
-Such payment shall continue until the death of the employee. - Section 3: Medicare Part B Premium Reimbursement for employees sixty-five years or older shall be paid by the employer until retirement. - Section 4: In the event the Board of Chosen Freeholders of Warren County voluntarily agrees to provide improvements in prescription and/or dental insurance benefits for its employees through negotiations with one of the employee groups, then and in that event, the Welfare Board and Union agree to reopen negotiations within thirty (30) days after the effective date of said change.
+In the event the content of such plan is in any way changed through negotiations by the County and one of its unions (other than through unilateral implementation or after interest arbitration) notification of such change shall be given to the union, and in the event either party desires to include such change in this Agreement, that party shall request, in writing, that the parties re-open negotiations on that limited matter.
+Upon receipt of such a request the parties shall negotiate in good faith over such changes.

+Section 2: The employer, subject to the provisions of the Public Employees Retirement System, shall pay current hospital and major medical premiums under the aforesaid plan for employees (and their dependents) who retire after January 1, 1977 with twenty years of service, or are separated from County service on a disability pension. such payment shall continue until the death of the employee.

+Section 3: Medicare Part B Premium Reimbursement for employees sixty-five years or older shall be paid by the employer until retirement.

+Section 4: In the event the Board of Chosen Freeholders of Warren County voluntarily agrees to provide improvements in prescription and/or dental insurance benefits for its employees through negotiations with one of the employee groups, then and in that event, the Welfare Board and Union agree to reopen negotiations within thirty (30) days after the effective date of said change.
 Negotiations shall be reopened upon the written request of either party.
 Voluntary modification as used herein does not include a situation where a change in hospital and medical benefits is mandated by an interest arbitrator's award.